FindoraNetwork/findora-wiki/docs/developers/triple-masking/03-bar_to_abar.md

   // Next is a key method, which returns 3 things:
   // - an instance of the transactionBuilder, which would be used to submit the generated tx to the network
-  // - an object with the information about the unique hash (a randomizer)
+  // - an object with the information about the unique hash (a commitment)
   // - a number representing the UTXO sid, which was used for the `bar to abar` operation const {
     transactionBuilder,